cirosantilli/git-tutorial/index.md

 If we want to remove only the `HEAD~` from history we edit as:

     pick fc95d59 last - 2 commit message
-    squash 81961e9 last - 1 commit message
+    s 81961e9 last - 1 commit message
     pick d13a071 last commit message

-This will open up another vim buffer like:
+This will open up another Vim buffer like:

     # This is a combination of 2 commits.
     # The first commit's message is: